aws-samples/amazon-ecs-dotnet-app-graviton/README.md

 5. Next you have to add environment variables for the container to be able to access the Database instance deployed by the CloudFormation template in Module 1.

-Also refer the value of the key **RDSSecretARN**, you copy pasted for later reference in the Module 2. you'll need it now.
+Also refer the value of the key **RDSSecretARN**, you copied and pasted for later reference in the Module 2, you'll need it now.

 In the **Environment Section** section under **Environment variables**, Add following environment variables.

-Note: Where applicable values end with double colon symbols (::).
+Note: Where applicable values end with double colon symbols "::".

 | Key       | Value/valueFrom | value                                                   |
 | --------- | --------------- | ------------------------------------------------------- |